philmcminn/new-paper/README.md

 the following links:

 * [Advice for Writing LaTeX Documents](https://github.com/dspinellis/latex-advice),
-  by Diomidis Spinellis
+  by Diomidis Spinellis.
-* [John's Small Collection of LaTeX Tips](https://john.regehr.org/latex/), by John Regehr
+* [John's Small Collection of LaTeX Tips](https://john.regehr.org/latex/), by John Regehr.

 Bear in mind that sometimes the advice given is subjective, and hence contradictory.